smithjasonm/tictactoe/README.md

  - Determine whether the game is ongoing
  - Determine whether the game is waiting
  - Determine whether the game is completed
+ - Get the coordinate set of the winning three plays—that is, the three plays made by the winning player that fill a single row, column, or diagonal
  - Get a list of all waiting games

 #### Constants